gmumpower/e-commerce-verse/README.md

     *Sequelize

--Make sure to create a .env file within the root directory in order to store your MySQL credentials like so
+-Make sure to create a .env file within the root directory in order to store your MySQL credentials like below

     DB_USER=''
     DB_PW=''